FlagOpen/FlagEmbedding/README.md

 And it also can be used in vector database for LLMs.

 ************* 🌟**Updates**🌟 *************
+- 08/09/2023: BGE Models are integrated into Langchain, you can use it like [this](#using-langchain); C-MTEB is merged into MTEB and the leaderboard is [avaliable](https://huggingface.co/spaces/mteb/leaderboard).
 - 08/05/2023: Release base-scale and small-scale models, **best performance among the models of the same size 🤗**
 - 08/02/2023: Release `bge-large-*`(short for BAAI General Embedding) Models, **rank 1st on MTEB and C-MTEB benchmark!** :tada: :tada:
 - 08/01/2023: We release the [Chinese Massive Text Embedding Benchmark](https://github.com/FlagOpen/FlagEmbedding/blob/master/C_MTEB) (**C-MTEB**), consisting of 31 test dataset.